Scientists Have Just Documented A Wild, Record-Breaking Thunderstorm In India That Exceeded One Billion Volts

 As APS Physics report, scientists in India were using a completely new way of measuring thunderstorms when this particular one popped up, and used the GRAPES-3 telescope to help them measure muons.
 While muons are very much like electrons, they are far heavier, and analyzing them allows scientists to achieve a much more precise calculation of electricity.

 While the Gamma Ray Astronomy at PeV EnergieS Phase-3 (GRAPES-3) muon telescope is normally able to capture and record 2.5 million muons per minute, during times of thunderstorms changes have been found to occur with regard to the number of muons it records.
-To fix this, scientists with GRAPES-3 included electric field monitors and then found a clever way to change the fluctuations of the muons captured and turn these into the perfect measuring tool for thunderstorms.
+To fix this, scientists with GRAPES-3 included electric field monitors, and then found a clever way to change the fluctuations of the muons captured, and turned those into the perfect measuring tool for thunderstorms.

-Michael Cherry, who analyzes high-energy cosmic rays and gamma rays at Louisiana State University in Baton Rouge, explained, “This muon-based technique provides a unique, albeit indirect, way to probe the electric fields in the largest natural particle accelerators on Earth—lightning and thunderstorms.”
+Michael Cherry, who analyzes high-energy cosmic rays and gamma rays at Louisiana State University in Baton Rouge, explained, “This muon-based technique provides a unique, albeit indirect, way to probe the electric fields in the largest natural particle accelerators on Earth — lightning and thunderstorms.”

 Measuring the flux of muons during a thunderstorm reveals a record electric potential for a storm: 1.3 GV https://t.co/cBdTJRjJHm